Vladimiro Montesinos: Political repression

 The DEA documented in December 1990, that Montesinos utilized illegal surveillance acts both domestically and internationally.

 Montesinos is widely accused of threatening or harassing Fujimori's political opponents.
 Evidence proves that he supervised a death squad known as the Grupo Colina, part of the National Intelligence Service, which was thought to have been responsible for the Barrios Altos massacre and the La Cantuta massacre, actions intended to repress the Shining Path (Sendero Luminoso), the major communist insurgency movement that had been operating since the 1980s, but only resulted in the execution of civilians.
+Montesinos avoided large-scale violence against opponents, saying he wanted to avoid performing "clumsy" acts that occurred under Chilean president Augusto Pinochet.
+Violence instead targeted peasants and students, avoiding prominent individuals in order to remain covert.

 Four officers who were tortured during interrogation after plotting a coup d'état against Fujimori in November 1992 later stated that Montesinos took an active part in torturing them.
-On March 16, 1998, former Peruvian Army Intelligence Agent Luisa Zanatta accused Montesinos of ordering illegal wiretaps of leading politicians and journalists.
+On 16 March 1998, former Peruvian Army Intelligence Agent Luisa Zanatta accused Montesinos of ordering illegal wiretaps of leading politicians and journalists.
 Zanatta also said that army intelligence agents had killed fellow agent Mariella Barreto Riofano because she gave a magazine information about human rights violations, as well as the location of bodies from the La Cantuta massacre.
 Zanatta said that in early 1997, Barreto had told her that she was part of the Grupo Colina death squad responsible for the La Cantuta massacre.
-Barreto's dismembered body was found by a roadside on March 29, 1997, and showed evidence of torture before death and mutilation.
+Barreto's dismembered body was found by a roadside on 29 March 1997, and showed evidence of torture before death and mutilation.